 We offer you

-- the possibility of making a recognizable contribution to the results of the company with an excellent reputation in the market;
+- the possibility of making a recognizable contribution to the result of the company with an excellent reputation in the market.

 Curium is a leading, global manufacturer and distributor of medical isotopes, with its headquarters in France.
 The company in its current form originated in the beginning of 2017, after a merger between IBA Molecular in France and the nuclear medicine business of Mallinckrodt Pharmaceuticals with headquarters in the US.